infinum/eightshift-docs/website/docs/basics/dynamic-import.md

   const selector = '.js-block-carousel';
   const element = document.querySelector(selector);

-  // This is the important part because if this condition is true this promise will resolve and your chink will be loaded in the DOM. if (element) {
+  // This is the important part.
+Because of it, your code will only be imported when there's an element on the page that uses it. if (element) {

     // Normally load and resolve a promise on file import.